Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Analysis of the network

 Rather than just activating single neurons while keeping all others fixed to zero, we can use the network to normally generate an image and then analyze the hidden layer activations by either looking at them or modifying them and observing the results.
 An example of this approach was already used above in~Figure~\ref{fig:specialized_neurons} to understand the effect of the 'transformation neurons'.
 We present two more results in this direction here.

-In order to find out how the blurry 'clouds' generated by single high-level deconvolutional neurons (Figure~\ref{fig:single_neurons_deconv}) form perfectly sharp chair images, we smoothly interpolate between a single activation and the whole chair.
-Namely, we start with the FC-5 feature maps of a chair, which have a spatial extent of $8 \times 8$.
+First, we study how the blurry 'clouds' generated by single high-level deconvolutional neurons (Figure~\ref{fig:single_neurons_deconv}\,) form perfectly sharp chair images.
+We start with the FC5 feature maps of a chair, which have a spatial extent of $8 \times 8$.
 Next we only keep active neurons in a region around the center of the feature map (setting all other activations to zero), gradually increasing the size of this region from $2 \times 2$ to $8 \times 8$.
-Hence, we can see the effect of going from almost single-neuron activation level to the whole image level.
-The outcome is shown in Figure~\ref{fig:fc5_vary_area}.
+This means we go from nearly single-neuron activation level to the whole image level.
+The outcome is shown in Figure~\ref{fig:fc5_vary_area}\,.
 Clearly, the interaction of neighboring neurons is very important: in the central region, where many neurons are active, the image is sharp, while in the periphery it is blurry.
 One interesting effect that is visible in the images is how sharply the legs of the chair end in the second to last image but appear in the larger image.
 This suggests highly non-linear suppression effects between activations of neighboring neurons.

-Lastly some interesting observations can be made by taking a closer look at the feature maps of the uconv-3 layer (the last pre-output layer).
-Some of them exhibit regular patterns shown in Figure~\ref{fig:patterns}.
+Second, interesting observations can be made by taking a closer look at the feature maps of the upconv3 layer (the last pre-output layer).
+Some of them exhibit regular patterns shown in Figure~\ref{fig:patterns}\,.
 These feature maps correspond to filters which look near-empty in Figure~\ref{fig:first_layer_filters} (such as the 3rd and 10th filters in the first row).
-Our explanation of these patterns is that they compensate high-frequency artifacts originating from fixed filter sizes and regular-grid unpooling.
+Our explanation of these patterns is that they compensate high-frequency artifacts originating from fixed filter sizes and regular-grid upsampling.
 This is supported by the last row of~Figure~\ref{fig:patterns} which shows what happens to the generated image when these feature maps are set to zero.